 Case Study | Case Hardening for Production Quantities: Bridge Tooling

 Normally an Aluminum Tooling Mold’s life expectancy can be several thousand to 1 million + plastic parts if using an unfilled resin and simple part geometry.
-Difficult shut offs, undercuts developed by using mechanical slides, lifters or handloads does affect wear and tear on an Aluminum Mold.
+Difficult shutoffs, and undercuts developed by using mechanical slides, lifters, or hand loads does affect wear and tear on an Aluminum Mold.

-With the right knowledge an Aluminum Mold can be groomed and enhanced in worn areas cheaper than a soft tool.
-A soft tool is a mold not made out of hardened or heat treated steel alloys.
+With the right knowledge, Aluminum Mold can be groomed and enhanced in worn areas cheaper than a soft tool.
+A soft tool is a mold not made from hardened or heat-treated steel alloys.
 Even P-20, pre-tempered steel is considered a soft tool.
-This can be surprising to people, especially when we are all lead to believe that Aluminum is “soft” and “inferior”.
+This can be surprising to people, especially when we are all led to believe that Aluminum is “soft” and “inferior”.
 Nothing could be further from the truth.
-Aluminum Tooling Myth 1 clearly shows that the hardness levels of Aluminum is comparable to P20.
+Aluminum Tooling Myth 1 clearly shows that the hardness levels of Aluminum are comparable to P20.

 Not All Injection Molds are Created Alike